-|Best For||Trading and Retirement||Trading|
+|Best For||Trading and Retirement||Trading and Crypto|

 Firstrade is an online brokerage firm that was started in 1985.

-This company prides itself on being the one-stop-shop for all your investment needs.
-Although, not as well known as other brokerage firms, Firstrade has withstood the test of time, a clear sign that it has something good to offer.
+This company prides itself on being the one-stop shop for all your investment needs.
+Although not as well known as other brokerage firms, Firstrade has withstood the test of time.
+A clear sign that it has something good to offer.

 Although many of these features are now extremely common among brokerage firms, it’s important to know the details before signing up.

-Let’s dive into some of the more notable pieces of Firstrade’s offering in areas like investment options, commissions and fees, research and data, customer service and technology
+Let’s dive into some of the more notable pieces of Firstrade’s offering in areas like investment options, commissions and fees, research and data, customer service, and technology.

 Firstrade offers more than 2,200 no-fee ETFs and more than 11,000 mutual funds.
 With this many options to choose from, you’ll likely have no problems finding what you’re looking for with Firstrade.

-In addition, all mutual funds and ETFs come commission free.
+In addition, all mutual funds and ETFs come commission-free.

-This is an area that Firstrade could probably improve as they only have representatives available Monday - Friday from 8:00am - 6:00pm eastern time.
-That means that if you need help outside of those hours, you can either send in an email or talk to the chat bot.
+This is an area that Firstrade could probably improve as they only have representatives available Monday - Friday from 8:00 am - 6:00 pm eastern time.
+That means that if you need help outside of those hours, you can either send in an email or talk to the chatbot.

-Firstrade has 3 different platforms where you can master your investing skills.
+Firstrade has three different platforms where you can master your investing skills.
 The first is the desktop platform which is your standard web page that comes prepped with relevant news stories and insights into the largest movers of the day.

 Last but not least is the Options Wizard.

 This provides you instant feedback on the value and likelihood of success of any options trades that you are considering.
 It also gives you access to 65+ technical indicators as well as 1-month to 6-month trend indicators.
-This is a great tool if you are just starting out in options tradings as it provides over 40 options strategies for you to consider.
+This is a great tool if you are just starting in options tradings as it provides over 40 options strategies for you to consider.